-To make cap and trade systems even more effective, there should be even more offset credits allowed in these systems for trades with companies that implement GHG emission saving renewable energy and energy efficiency technologies such as: solar and wind farms and other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (CHP), etc…
+To make cap and trade systems even more effective, more offset credits could be allowed in ETS for trades with companies that implement GHG emission-saving renewable energy and energy efficiency technologies.
+Trades to be included as carbon offsets can include: solar and wind farms, and other renewable energy projects, CCS, integrative gasification combined cycle (IGCC), anaerobic digestion (AD), combined heat and power (CHP), etc…

 Global carbon pricing markets

 Carbon pricing, either as carbon cap and trade systems or a carbon tax, are in effect in over 40 countries and 25 states/ provinces/ cities globally.
 The largest market for cap and trade is in the EU with the European Union Emissions Trading System (EU ETS).
 The EU ETS covers more than 11,000 power plants and industrial stations in over 30 countries, as well as airlines.
 The primary focus of the EU ETS is to fight climate change by lowering GHG emissions.